Concordium/concordium-scan/backend/README.md

 The following prerequisites must be met in order to run the test suite and/or run the backend locally:

 * **Dotnet**
-    * .NET 6 SDK must be installed
+    * .NET 6 SDK must be installed.
+On macOS currently only dotnet x86 runtimes are supported due to its dependency to ConcordiumNetSdk.

 * **C# IDE**
     * Jetbrains Rider was used during development.